 The tour up to Gaustatoppen

-Gaustabanen will be open every day from February 11th to May 20th, from 9 am - 5 pm.
+Gaustabanen will be open every day from week 7 - week 42.
 Please notice that Gaustabanen may close in short notice due to weather conditions.

 You can also get up to the summit on you own.
 Best route is to go up by Svineroi Seter (mountain farm).